Description of programme content, credits and assessment.

 The programme is a one-year, full-time, on-campus MSc by Research programme which comprises two 20-week research projects and a 5-week research project proposal writing component.
 In addition, throughout the programme you will attend seminars, tutorials, journal clubs, discussion groups, courses and the CRM Science Retreat.

-You will undertake two research projects in different laboratories at the MRC Centre of Regenerative Medicine, or collaborative centres.
-You choose your first research project from a pool of available projects.
-For your second research project you can either choose a project from a pool of projects, or approach group leaders to discuss your own idea.
+You will undertake two research projects in different laboratories at the Institute for Regeneration and Repair (IRR), or collaborative centres.
+You choose your first research project from a portfolio of available projects.
+For your second research project you can either choose a project from a project portfolio, or approach group leaders to discuss your own idea.

-During both research projects you will be supervised by a primary and secondary supervisor who are working across disciplinary boundaries, offering you first-hand experience of working in inter-disciplinary research settings.
-Throughout your studies you will have access to a wide range of state-of-the-art research facilities at CRM, and the training and support provided by dedicated Facility Managers (including Imaging, Histology, Flow Cytometry and High-content Screening).
+During your research projects you will be supervised by supervisors who are working across disciplinary boundaries, offering you first-hand experience of working in inter-disciplinary research settings.
+Throughout your studies you will have access to a wide range of state-of-the-art research facilities at IRR, and the training and support provided by dedicated Facility Managers (including Imaging, Histology, Flow Cytometry and High-content Screening).

 The research projects will provide you with practical experience of a wide range of current research techniques in cellular and molecular biology and genetics relevant for stem cell biology, developmental biology, inflammation research, regenerative medicine and tissue repair.
 The research projects will teach you good research practice, and enable you to gain analytical skills, critical appraisal and scientific writing skills.